yanranw1/College-Compass/README.md

 # College-Compass
-College Compass is a college recommendation Web/Android application for high school student to find their dream college program.
-College Compass supports over 20 features, including account creation, college browsing, search functionality, and personalized college recommendation based on user's school interests and academic performance.
+College Compass is a college recommendation Web/Android application for high school students to find their dream college program.
+College Compass supports over 20 features, including account creation, college browsing, search functionality, and personalized college recommendation based on the user's school interests and academic performance.

 - Collected 1000+ college data by web scraping and stored data in a self-designed MySQL database.
 - Designed and implemented the user interface through HTML and JavaScript.